alexbie98/config/README.md

 # config

-Repository of dotfiles, latex (hosted for overleaf), configuration-related stuff, and various prompt/code snips I refer to.
+Repository of dotfiles, latex (for overleaf), config-related stuff, and various prompt/code snips for reference.